Dr-Risk/MyWork2/TROUBLESHOOTING.md

     *   The main dashboard (`src/app/dashboard/page.tsx`) was rebuilt to display a list of projects instead of tasks.
     *   Role-based functionality was implemented: Admins can add projects and manage users; Project Leads can assign developers and upload documents.
     *   New components like `AddProjectForm` and `AssignTeamForm` were created.
-4.  **Navigation**: The sidebar navigation (`src/components/sidebar-nav.tsx`) was updated to reflect the new application structure, removing irrelevant links (Blog, Events, etc.) and adding links to project and user management pages.
+4.  **Navigation**: The sidebar navigation (`src/components/sidebar-nav.tsx`) was updated to reflect the new application structure, removing irrelevant links and adding links to project and user management pages.
 5.  **Cleanup**: All irrelevant pages and components related to the old "MediTask" concept were removed to streamline the codebase.

 ### Testing Strategy
 -   **Manual UAT**: Performed comprehensive testing by logging in as each of the new roles (`admin`, `project-lead`, `developer`) and verifying that the UI and functionality correctly matched the specified permissions.
--   **Component Verification**: Manually tested new components like `AddProjectForm` to ensure they correctly updated the application's state and persisted data to `localStorage`.
+-   **Component Verification**: Manually tested new components like `AddProjectForm` to ensure they correctly updated the application's state and persisted data.

 ## Issue: Persistent Login Failures due to Stale Data (Solved)